serverpod/serverpod_docs/docs/04-concepts/09-authentication/02-the-basics.md

 # The basics

 Serverpod automatically checks if the user is logged in and if the user has the right privileges to access the endpoint.
-When using the `serverpod_auth` module you will not have to worry about keeping track of tokens, refreshing them or, even including them in requests as this all happens under the hood!
+When using the `serverpod_auth` module you will not have to worry about keeping track of tokens, refreshing them or, even including them in requests as this all happens automatically under the hood.

 The `Session` object provides information about the current user.
 A unique `userId` identifies a user.
 You should use this id whenever you a referring to a user.
 Access the id of a signed-in user through the `auth` field of the `Session` object.